[?] Subscribe To This Site

 If you're disabled, you don't need me to tell you that even everyday life can be a hard battle.
 The struggle can seem doubly hard if you're single as well.

-Whether you have autism, multiple sclerosis, ADHD, muscular dystrophy, sight or hearing impairment, a war injury, a mobility disability, or any other type of disability, you can be certain that God does have a plan and purpose for your life.
+Whether you have multiple sclerosis, ADHD, muscular dystrophy, sight or hearing impairment, a war injury, a mobility disability, or any other type of disability, you can be certain that God does have a plan and purpose for your life.

 On this inspiration-for-singles page, I want to inspire you with the story of a man who rose above his disability and built a happy, successful life for himself and his family, through hard work and the grace of God.
 I can swear that every word of this story is true, because it's the life of my father, John R. Zavada.

-Disabled people need extra determination.
 Both of his parents were immigrants from Czechoslovakia.
 The oldest son in a family of eight, he dropped out of high school during the Great Depression to help his father support the family.

 While he was working at the local hospital as a janitor and kitchen helper, his buddies started calling him "Doc," a nickname that stuck with him for the rest of his life.